 1. Omar Al-Bashir – Sudan

-Omar Al-Bashir is currently the worst leader in Africa at the moment.
+Omar Al-Bashir is currently at the top of the worst African Presidents at the moment.
 He seized power in 1989 in a bloodless military coup against the government of Prime Minister Sadiq al-Mahdi – a government which was democratically elected by the people of Sudan.
 Soon after seizing power, Al-Bashir dispersed all political parties in the country, disbanded the country’s parliament and shut down all privately-owned media outlets.
-His reign has been characterized by a civil war in which over one million have been killed, while several millions have been displaced.
-Al-Bashir is still wanted by the International Criminal Court for instigating crimes against humanity, particularly in directing and funding acts of violence against the Southern Sudan.
-Famously corrupt, a diplomatic wikileaks cable revealed that Al-Bashir likely siphoned some $9 billion of his country’s funds into his private bank accounts in the United Kingdom.
+His reign has been characterized by a civil war in which over one million have been killed, while several million have been displaced.
+Al-Bashir is still wanted by the International Criminal Court for instigating crimes against humanity, particularly in directing and funding acts of violence against Southern Sudan.
+Famously corrupt, a diplomatic Wikileaks cable revealed that Al-Bashir likely syphoned some $9 billion of his country’s funds into his private bank accounts in the United Kingdom.
 He is a gruesome dictator who has been accused of several dehumanizing atrocities including genocide, war crimes, violation of human rights, etc.